apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/upgrading.md

 4. Copy or overwrite any native assets from your original project (`Resources`, etc.)

-5. Copy your `config.xml` into the `www` directory, and remove any plugin definitions.
-You will modify settings here instead of the platform directory.
+5. Copy the `config.xml` file into the `www` directory, and remove any plugin definitions.
+You need to modify settings here rather than within the platform directory.

 6. Use the cordova CLI tool to install any plugins you need.
 Note that the CLI handles all core APIs as plugins, so they may need to be